Detained Chinese human rights lawyer sentenced to 4 ½ years

 Legal advocacy had flourished for a time after China opened up its society and economy in the late 1970s, as lawyers defended the disenfranchised and contributed to a nascent civil society.

-While these lawyers frequently faced intimidation and harassment from the authorities, the roundup in 2015 marked a severe turning point, displaying president and ruling Communist Party leader Xi Jinping's determination to crush any potential challenges to his authority.
+While these lawyers frequently faced intimidation and harassment from the authorities, the roundup in 2015 marked a severe turning point, displaying Xi's determination to crush any potential challenges to his authority.

 The crackdown made clear that human rights lawyers would come to face the kinds of charges previously reserved for those they defended.
 The coordinated sweep left lawyers detained, disbarred, under house arrest or facing vague charges.
 It's known as the "709 crackdown" for the date, July 9, on which the majority of them were taken.